curia-gr/curia-gr.github.io/README.md

-# Language Models Across Borders: Whose Culture Do They Represent?
+# AI and Language Models Across Borders: Whose Culture Do They Represent?
 This workshop, investigating cultural bias and dominance in current LLMs, will be held at Trier University.
 It is part of the CURIA-GR project, enabled by the University of the Greater Region.

 ## Description